Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: The cut-off and bounded-loss cut-off problems for symmetric rendez-vous protocols

-\begin{proof}[Proof idea] The left to right implication is true because of taking modulo 2 on both sides of the marking equation.
-For the other side, we use an idea similar to Lemma~\ref{lem:cut-paste}.
-Let $\bx$ be a solution to $Eq$ over $\mathbb{F}_2$.
-Using Proposition~\ref{prop:impor}, we first populate all the good states of $Q$ with enough processes such that all the good states except $\init$ have an even number of processes.
-Then, we fire exactly once, all the transitions $t$ such that $\bx[t] = 1$.
-Since $\bx$ satisfies $Eq$, we can now argue that in the resulting configuration, the number of processes at each bad state is 0 and the number of processes in each good state except $\fin$ is even.
-Hence, we can once again use Proposition~\ref{prop:impor} to conclude that we can move all the processes which are not at $\fin$ to the final state $\fin$. \end{proof}
+\begin{proof} We first provide an intuition behind the proof.
+The left-to-right implication is true because we can perform a ``modulo 2'' operation on both sides of the marking equation.
+For the other direction, we use an idea similar to the Insertion Lemma~(Lemma~\ref{lem:cut-paste}).
+Let $\bx$ be a solution to the marking equation over $\mathbb{F}_2$ such that $\bx[t] = 0$ for every useless transition $t$.
+Using Proposition~\ref{prop:impor}, we first populate all the good states of $Q$ with enough agents such that all the good states except $\init$ have an even number of agents.
+Then, we fire exactly once all the transitions $t$ such that $\bx[t] = 1$.
+Since $\bx$ satisfies the marking equation over $\mathbb{F}_2$, we can now argue that in the resulting configuration, the number of agents at each bad state is 0 and the number of agents in each good state except $\fin$ is even.
+Hence, we can once again use Proposition~\ref{prop:impor} to conclude that we can move all the agents which are not at $\fin$ to the final state $\fin$.
+We now proceed to the formal proof.